floatingturnip/Creatica/README.md

 ## Set up

 To work on this project, first you need [Git](https://gitforwindows.org/).
 You will also need either Git Bash (comes with Git) or [Github Desktop](https://desktop.github.com/).
-If you are unfamiliar with git commandes it may be more intuitive to start off with Github Desktop
+If you are unfamiliar with git commands it may be more intuitive to start off with Github Desktop

 You will also need [Python3](https://www.python.org/downloads/) and [Pip](https://pypi.org/project/pip/) (should already come with python) and a text editor or IDE of your choice.
 I recommend [Pycharm](https://www.jetbrains.com/pycharm/) or [Visual Studio Code](https://code.visualstudio.com/)